Elerium/flati/README.md

 ## Usage:

-* In case we want generate unique color for each user.
+For example if we want generate unique color for each user.

 ```javascript
 var users = [